AQ231970/Geom99Timesheet/week11.md

 2. I began by downloading the arcgis pro project that comes with the solution.
 It has some road data, and address data
-3. i added my downloaded data (yet to clean it but i want to focus on trying out the arcgis solution for now) went back to portal to look for some road data to add - didnt realize how vital it would be for the solution, considering its for ng 911 response
+3. i added my downloaded data (yet to clean it but i want to focus on trying out the arcgis solution for now) went back to portal to look for some road data to add - didnt realize how vital it would be for the solution, considering its for ng 911 response investigated thei sample data to understand how they have cleaned it, organized it in arcgis pro, etc., so that we may follow a similar route for cartographic output.